AndersDJohnson/moonshot/README.md

 # moonshot
 Screenshots with Selenium.

 Just specify a list websites to capture, and at which window resolutions for each.
+Full-page screenshots are supported.

 Etymology: *Selenium* comes from the Greek *selēnē* (*σελήνη*) meaning *moon*.
 We take *shot*s of screens.
 Hence, *moon*-*shot*, or *moonshot*.